MatousAc/orbify/README.md

 # **Orbify**
 **Contents** | [Overview](#overview) | [Download](#download) | [Use](#use) | [Capabilities](#capabilities) | [Form Representation](#form-representation) | [Program](#program)
 ## Overview
 This is a small project aiming to simplify the process of transferring forms from **Integrify** to **Orbeon**.
-Because this process regularly involves much clicking and reconfiguration of generic parameters, orbify reduces this waste of time and allows Workflow Engineers to focus on translating more-complicated logic/layout features between the platforms.
+Because this process regularly involves much clicking, copying, pasting, and reconfiguration of generic parameters, orbify reduces this waste of time and allows Workflow Engineers to focus on translating the more-complicated logic/layout features between the platforms.
 Below I detail what exactly this tool can do for you, and how to use it, along with some development notes.
+Note, the program is specialized for FTD Solutions, but can be quite easily altered for other projects.
+A more generic version will come eventually in another branch.

 ## Download
 In order to run this script, you must
 1. install Python 3.10.x or greater